How to Visit Bom Jesus do Monte in Braga, Portugal

 Hotel do Elevador – located at the top of the hill in a 19th century building.

-Hotel do Templo – right by the church, the hotel’s location is the highlight.
-It also has a nice heated pool.
+Hotel do Templo – this hotel’s location couldn’t be better, as it’s right by the church.
+One of the amenities is a heated pool.

 READ NEXT: